People for the Ethical Treatment of Animals: Profile

 PETA is an animal rights organization that opposes speciesism, and the abuse of animals in any way, such as for food, clothing, entertainment, or research.
-The group has been criticized by some animal rights advocates for its willingness to work with industries that use animals for the purpose of affecting gradual change.
-Newkirk rejects this criticism and has said the group exists to hold the radical line.

-PETA has been criticized for their policy of euthanasing almost all animals that come into their Virginia shelter.

-In 2020, PETA's website claimed they had 6.5 million supporters, and received donations of $49 million for 2019.
+In 2025, PETA's website claimed they had 10.5 million supporters, and received donations of $80 million for 2024.

 Campaigns and consumer boycotts

 The organization is known for aggressive media stunts, combined with a solid base of celebrity support—in addition to its honorary directors, Paul McCartney, Alicia Silverstone, Eva Mendes, Charlize Theron, Ellen DeGeneres, and many other notable celebrities have appeared in PETA ads.
-Every week, Newkirk holds what The New Yorker calls a "war council," with two dozen of her top strategists gathered at a square table in the PETA conference room, with no suggestion considered too "kooky or unkind".
+Every week, Newkirk holds what The New Yorker calls a "war council", with two dozen of her top strategists gathered at a square table in the PETA conference room, with no suggestion considered too "kooky or unkind".
 PETA also gives an annual prize, called the Proggy Award (for "progress"), to individuals or organizations dedicated to animal welfare or who distinguish themselves through their efforts within the area of animal welfare.

 Many of the campaigns have focused on large corporations.
 Fast food companies such as KFC, Wendy's, and Burger King have been targeted.
 In the animal-testing industry, PETA's consumer boycotts have focused on Avon, Benetton, Bristol-Myers-Squibb, Chesebrough-Pond's, Dow Chemical, General Motors, and others.
 The group's modus operandi includes buying shares in target companies such as McDonald's and Kraft Foods to exert influence.
 The campaigns have delivered results for PETA.
 McDonald's and Wendy's introduced vegetarian options after PETA targeted them; and Polo Ralph Lauren said it would no longer use fur.
 Avon, Estée Lauder, Benetton, and Tonka Toy Co. all stopped testing products on animals, the Pentagon stopped shooting pigs and goats in wounds tests, and a slaughterhouse in Texas was closed down.